 - Tip #7 – Opting for low-quality roofing materials or choosing materials solely based on cost can be a mistake.
 Quality materials are essential for the longevity and performance of your roof.
 Invest in reputable, durable roofing products to ensure effective and long-lasting repairs.

-- Tip #9 – Roof leaks should never be ignored or left unaddressed.
+- Tip #9 – Leaks after a roof fire should never be ignored or left unaddressed.
 Even small leaks can cause significant damage over time, including rot, mold growth, and structural issues.
 Promptly address any signs of roof leaks to prevent further damage and costly repairs.

 - Tip #10 – When conducting fire-damaged roof repairs, it’s important to identify and address the underlying cause of the problem.
 Simply patching or covering up the visible damage without addressing the root issue may result in recurring problems.
 Ensure that the repair involves identifying and resolving the underlying cause to prevent future issues.